 Local government officers make sure that the decisions on local government policy made by local councillors are put into action, and that local services are provided correctly

-Local government officers are responsible for the development and execution of council policies and procedures, as well as ensuring that local services are delivered effectively.
+As a local government officer, you will be responsible for the practical development of council policies and procedures.
+You will ensure that local services are delivered efficiently and cost-effectively.

 Local government offers a broad professional environment with good prospects for progression and promotion.
-It covers a range of officer roles, with many specialist areas including:
+There are a range of officer roles in areas such as:

 This work is likely to involve contact with members of the public, councillors, administrators and specialists in other departments or other local councils or authorities.
 Some posts, particularly more senior roles, also involve committee work.
 Some less senior roles will work more exclusively within specific departments, but can still be responsible for a variety of services.

 Specific activities vary depending on the local authority and department you work for, and on your level of responsibility.
 Some roles will involve a lot of work with the public, others may have a more technical function and some will work more predominantly with other council staff and departments.

 However, you will commonly need to:

 - help in the formulation, planning and monitoring of policies and procedures